-We recommend the succulent pork belly and apple sauce for £16 or the tender beef for £18.
-Or you can opt for the two-course deal for just £20.
+We recommend the succulent pork belly and apple sauce for £15.50 or the tender beef for £18.
 All of the roasts are served with roast potatoes, Yorkshire pudding, seasons vegetables, cauliflower cheese and gravy.
 So yeah, it's a huge portion.
 Just adjacent to the King's Road, The Rose Pub is easy to find and within walking distance to the River Thames, the perfect place for a late afternoon stroll to burn off that roast.

 76-78 Paul St, London EC2A 4NE

 The Princess of Shoreditch tops many best roast lists for a good reason.
 It's fantastic produce.
 While this award-winning gastro pub is one of the more expensive ones to feature here, it's definitely worth the money.
-For just under £20, we recommend the roast Welsh lamb, and know that all meat served here is sustainably sourced.
-The lamb is served beautifully pink and it comes with all the trimmings (each element made to make you drool).
-Veggies will be happy to know that this pub even does a killer veggie nut roast.
+At £29 for two courses, you have the choice of beef, chicken, pork belly, hake or celeriac, and know that all produce served here is sustainably sourced.
+The black leg chicken is perfectly juicy and it comes with all the trimmings (each element made to make you drool).

 The pub is cosy and warm, right in the heard of Shoreditch and just a stone's throw away from Old Street.
 We recommend making a reservation for Sunday lunch here as it can get booked up pretty quickly.